 \subsection{Comparison samples}

-To contextualize the host-galaxy properties derived for our CL-AGNs, we compare them to large and homogeneously selected samples of low-redshift (1) star-forming (SF) galaxies and (2) type 2 AGNs.
-To derive the properties of these two populations, we use two catalogs: (1) classifications based on line ratio diagnostics and emission line measurements from the SDSS DR7 \cite[][]{Abazajian09_DR7} MPA/JHU catalogs \cite[][]{Kauffmann03, Brinchmann04},\footnote{\url{https://wwwmpa.mpa-garching.mpg.de/SDSS/DR7/}} which modeled the spectra of all narrow emission line galaxies in DR7, regardless of nuclear activity.
-(2) stellar masses, stellar ages, and young stellar population fractions from the SDSS DR14 \texttt{FIREFLY} catalog \citep{Comparat17}, which were derived using the same fitting code and parameter configuration adopted for our CL-AGN analysis.\footnote{To ensure consistency with our CL-AGN analysis, we use \texttt{FIREFLY}-based stellar masses and \oii-based SFRs for the comparison samples, rather than the photometry-based values directly available from the MPA/JHU catalog} Because the \texttt{FIREFLY} catalog allowed fits that include stellar populations with unphysical ages (i.e., exceeding the age of the universe at the system's redshift), we chose to remove all galaxies in which more than 10\,\% of the stellar mass originated from such unphysical stellar populations.
+To contextualize the host galaxy properties derived for our CL-AGNs, we compare them to large and homogeneously selected samples of low-redshift (1) star-forming (SF) galaxies and (2) type 2 AGNs.
+To derive the properties of these two populations, we use two catalogs: (1) classifications based on line ratio diagnostics and emission-line measurements from the SDSS DR7 \cite[][]{Abazajian09_DR7} MPA/JHU catalogs \cite[][]{Kauffmann03, Brinchmann04},\footnote{\url{https://wwwmpa.mpa-garching.mpg.de/SDSS/DR7/}} which modeled the spectra of all narrow emission-line galaxies in DR7, regardless of nuclear activity.
+(2) stellar masses, stellar ages, and young stellar population fractions from the SDSS DR14 \texttt{FIREFLY} catalog \citep{Comparat17}, which were derived using the same fitting code and parameter configuration adopted for our CL-AGN analysis.\footnote{To ensure consistency with our CL-AGN analysis, we use \texttt{FIREFLY}-based stellar masses for the comparison samples, rather than the photometry-based values directly available from the MPA/JHU catalog.} Because the \texttt{FIREFLY} catalog allowed fits that include stellar populations with unphysical ages (i.e., exceeding the age of the universe at the system's redshift), we chose to remove all galaxies in which more than 10\,\% of the stellar mass originated from such unphysical stellar populations.